glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 - Portfolios that can achieve desired risk exposures with fewer positions are likely to have more focus on risk management in the portfolio construction process.
 While this will not guarantee excess return, it does indicate risk efficiency is likely higher.
 - If two portfolios have similar risk factor exposures, the product with the lower absolute volatility and lower active risk will likely be preferred (assuming similar costs).
-- If two portfolios have similar active and absolute risks, similar costs, similar manager alpha skills, then the portfolio with the highest Active Share is preferable because this will leverage the alpha skill of the manager and have higher expected return.
+- If two portfolios have similar active and absolute risks, similar costs, similar manager α skills, then the portfolio with the highest Active Share is preferable because this will leverage the α skill of the manager and have higher expected return.
 - When selecting equity managers to create the equity allocation of a multi-asset fund, managers should be combined to create an overall equity allocation in the portfolio that is well-constructed.
 A risk factor exposure that is desired but not present in one manager could be compensated for by adding a different manager that specializes in generating exposure to that risk factor.

-## h discuss the long-only, long extension, long/short, and equitized market-neutral approaches to equity portfolio construction, including their risks, costs, and effects on potential alphas.
+## h discuss the long-only, long extension, long/short, and equitized market-neutral approaches to equity portfolio construction, including their risks, costs, and effects on potential αs.

 An investor’s choice between following long-only or long/short strategies is influenced by several factors, including:
 - Long-term risk premiums.